- Excursions & Activities

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange alternative lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

 A group welcome dinner and farewell dinner are included in the program fee.
-Accommodations come with access to microwaves and mini fridges so students can prepare and store their own food.
+Accommodations come with access to microwaves and mini fridges so you can prepare and store your own food.
 In addition, eating out in Thailand is very cheap—about $3/meal.
 Thailand’s culinary portfolio is diverse, rich and delightful.
-Soups, rice and noodle dishes are peppered with unique combinations of sauces and spices found nowhere else in the world.
-Fruit is fresh, cheap and plentiful.

-Short excursions and day trips will be included as part of the program and may include some or all of the following:
+Short excursions and day trips will be included as part of the program and may include the following: